bkkr-team/bkkr-choices/README.md

 ---

-### I'm looking for active maintainers for this project as I no longer have the time to support it.
-Please get in touch if you're interested 👍

----

 A vanilla, lightweight (~19kb gzipped 🎉), configurable select box/text input plugin.
 Similar to Select2 and Selectize but without the jQuery dependency.

 [Demo](https://joshuajohnson.co.uk/Choices/)